Skip to main content

 Leadership System

-How this approach keeps delivery human-scaled under pressure
+How this holds up under pressure

 People before process Clear tradeoffs Credibility built early